-The NER posters were distinctive signatures of the fundraising campaigns, and they appeared in storefront windows, subway and street cars, railway cars and highway billboards throughout the United States during the postwar decade.
-Images of women-in-need were central to NER poster iconography, and the viewer’s knowledge of the realities of sexual violence that Armenian women endured or perished from was part of the subtext of all of these visual presentations.
-However, the NER poster images transformed women from conditions of emaciation and destitution to pop culture figures who appear more as damsels-in-distress from pulp fiction or silent films.
-In one of the most well-known posters, a young woman stands against a white backdrop with her arms reaching out to us.
-[Fig. 4.3] She’s an alluring figure who dominates the poster.
-Although her red kerchief falling over her floral dress has an ethnic touch about it, her hair is flowing black and with her porcelain white skin and deep-set eyes and beautiful mouth, she looks more like a movie actress than a supplicating refugee.
+The NER posters were distinctive signatures of the fundraising campaigns, and they appeared in storefront windows, subway and street cars, railway cars, and on highway billboards throughout the United States during the postwar decade.
+Images of women in need were central to NER poster iconography, and the viewer’s knowledge of the realities of sexual violence that Armenian women endured or perished from was part of the subtext of all of these visual presentations.
+However, the NER poster images transformed women from conditions of emaciation and destitution to pop culture figures who appear more as damsels in distress from pulp fiction or silent films.
+In one of the most well-known posters, a young woman stands against a white backdrop with her arms reaching out to us (Figure 4.3).
+She’s an alluring figure who dominates the poster.
+Although her red kerchief falling over her floral dress has an ethnic touch about it, her flowing hair is black, and with her porcelain white skin and deep-set eyes and beautiful mouth, she looks more like a movie actress than a supplicating refugee.

 Fig. 4.3 Here

 As Kevin Rozario has noted in his study of the Red Cross relief campaigns during this period, the whole operation appealed to the new mass media of sensationalism as a way of “turning philanthropy into a consumerist activity.”
 Rozario sees the Red Cross campaigns as oriented toward Gothic-like pulp fiction and popular movie sensationalism as a sales strategy for fundraising.
-Although NER’s approach to images of suffering refugees seems less gothically sensational, their poster images of women are media savvy constructions of women in distress, aimed at a mass market audience that is used to reading about tragic heroines in Dreiser or Hardy novels, or seeing women in distress in the new silent films of the day.
-And, they are a long way from looking like emaciated figures in a famine-ravaged part of the world.
+Although NER’s approach to images of suffering refugees seems less gothically sensational, their poster images of women are media-savvy constructions of women in distress, aimed at a mass market audience that is used to reading about tragic heroines in Dreiser or Hardy novels, or seeing women in distress in the new silent films of the day.
+And they are a long way from looking like emaciated figures in a famine-ravaged part of the world.

 While children, women, and girls were prominent images in the NER philanthropic campaigns, the image of mother and child also brought another trope of Victorian and Christian culture together in the modern form of humanitarian sales culture.
-In a well-known relief poster of a mother-child image under those familiar words “Lest They Perish,” (a phrase of biblical high rhetoric, evocative in the way President Lincoln used it at the end of the Gettysburg Address), NER presents a mother in traditional village garb – her head covered and a child carried on her back– papoose style – her hands clasped prayer-like.
-[Fig. 4.4] Her face has a look of muted anguish – she is clearly in great need, and the life of her child is at stake.
+In a well-known relief poster of a mother-child image under those familiar words “Lest They Perish” (a phrase of biblical high rhetoric, evocative in the way President Lincoln used it at the end of the Gettysburg Address), NER presents a mother in traditional village garb – her head covered and a child carried on her back, papoose style, and her hands clasped prayer-like (Figure 4.4).
+Her face has a look of muted anguish: she is clearly in great need, and the life of her child is at stake.
 Mother and child are set against a backdrop of collapsed antiquity buildings, a stream of smoke clouding the sky and a burning building in the far distance.
-And, the poster text reads: campaign for $30,000,000. american committee for relief in the near east Armenia – Greece – Syria – Persia. beneath that: One Madison Ave., New York.
+And the poster text reads: campaign for $30,000,000. american committee for relief in the near east Armenia – Greece – Syria – Persia.
+Beneath that: One Madison Ave.
+New York.
 Cleveland H. Dodge Treasurer.

 Fig. 4.4 Here